The Role of Birth Control in Nutrient Depletion

 ● Broccoli - 102 mg per cup cooked

 This nutrient supports metabolism and immune function within the body.
-Zinc is important for gene expression, release of hormones, healing from wounds, neurological function, as well as growth and development.
+Zinc is important for gene expression, the release of hormones, healing from wounds, neurological function, as well as growth and development.

-Some symptoms of a zinc deficiency are weakened immunity, lack of appetite, changes in taste, poor wound healing, and diarrhea.
+Some symptoms of zinc deficiency are weakened immunity, lack of appetite, changes in taste, poor wound healing, and diarrhea.
 When levels of zinc are too low, a person is much more susceptible to diseases and sickness.

 Research has revealed that women taking oral birth control pills were displaying a lack of zinc as well as low bone density.
 Women may also experience acne, hair loss/thinning, or loss of period related to zinc deficiency.
-These are common side effects while being on birth control, but it may be caused by inadequate zinc levels.
+These are common side effects while being on birth control, but they may be caused by inadequate zinc levels.

 Well, in some cases oral contraceptives may be responsible for amenorrhea caused by nutrient depletion.
 The disappearance of a regular and healthy menstrual cycle is a huge concern, and there's a chance it relates to a deeper issue with birth control.
-Usually we wouldn't guess that an oral birth control pill could be causing a woman to lose their period, but in reality, this is possible!
+Usually, we wouldn't guess that an oral birth control pill could be causing a woman to lose their period, but in reality, this is possible!

 Zinc is found mostly in red meat, poultry, seafood, beans, nuts, and some whole grain products.